Dallas County · TexasFree property tax analysis

 DCAD mails a Notice of Appraised Value (NOAV) to property owners each spring, typically by mid-April.
 The notice lists this year's appraised value alongside last year's.
 Your protest deadline is printed on the notice itself — Texas law sets the deadline at May 15 or 30 days after the notice is mailed, whichever is later.

-2. Decide whether the value is too high
+2. Decide whether the value leaves room for savings

 Look at the appraised value and compare it to what your home would realistically sell for today.
 Mass appraisal models — the algorithms DCAD uses to value hundreds of thousands of parcels at once — routinely miss localized cooling, condition issues, and neighborhood-specific market shifts.
-If the appraised number doesn't match what a buyer would actually pay, a protest is warranted.
+If the appraised number is higher than what a buyer would actually pay, a protest is your opportunity to bring it down.

 3. File your protest with DCAD